MorYavin/The-Fresh-Food-World-A/README.md

 - Edit products
 - Add new products
 - Add a new category
+> To login as administrator use the following credentials:

+  Admin:
+	moradmin123@gmail.com
+	moradmin123

 ### A customer can:
 - Login or register to website
 - View last order, if available